DPDK/dpdk/doc/guides/sample_app_ug/qos_scheduler.rst

     In this mode, the application shows a command line that can be used for obtaining statistics while scheduling is taking place (see interactive mode below for more information).

-*   --mst n: Master core index (the default value is 1).
+*   --mnc n: Main core index (the default value is 1).

 *   --rsz "A, B, C": Ring sizes: